frossm/rpncalc/README.md

 |d |Delete the last item in the stack
 |f |Flip the position of the last two stack items
 |ss|Swap the current stack with the secondary.
 SS will swap them back again
 |load NAME|Load the named stack.
-If name does not exist a new one will be started
+If name does not exist a new one will be created
 |debug|Toggle debug mode which will display additional information on what's happening
 |h or ?|Display the help information
 |x |Exit the program.
 The primary and secondary stacks will be saved.